-During the 2006/2007 year, five 1080 operations were run in the district predominantly on conservation lands.
+During the 2008/2009 year, a number of 1080 operations were run in the district predominantly on conservation estates.
 All were closely monitored and all flight data was supplied at the end of the operation as required by the applicator.
 No non-compliance was detected in any operation.